“The most pathetic person in the world is someone who has sight but no vision.”

 - Will (or Way Forward).

-Let’s break down each of these letters now, and look a little more in-depth about how you can use the easy techniques of this acronym to help you set goals in your life.
+Let’s break down each of these letters now, and look a little more in-depth about how you can use the easy techniques of this acronym to help you set and measure goals in your life.

 GOAL – What are you trying to achieve?
 The key here is that you want your goals to be specific.
 “I want to travel more” is not a specific goal.
 “I want to travel to all 7 continents before I turn 50” is better – do you see why?
 The second one is measurable – you’ll have concrete evidence when you’ve achieved it – and it has a time frame.